dimi-fn/breakTheHabit/README.md

 * Use the project files by cloning (with `git clone`) or by downloading the repo files
 * Open a terminal, navigate to the root project directory and run `bash _scripts/startDevContainer.sh` to:
     * run the docker container which will install all npm packages and dependencies, will seed the database, and will run the server using nodemon
-    * start the api and database services that will run and seed the postgreSQL database
+    * start the api and database services that will run and seed the PostgreSQL database
     * serve the server on port 3000 (http://localhost:3000)
 * Similarly, run `bash _scripts/startTest.sh` to run the tests